bwhicks/coursera_capstone/PredictIt/documentation.md

 ## PredictIt

-This application uses an N-Gram language model up to quingrams to match phrases up to four words deep at the tail of a phrase.
+This application uses an n-gram language model up to quingrams to match phrases up to four words deep at the tail of a phrase.
 You can expect it to be reasonably quick, accurate at producing likely combinations from the dataset (a provided training data set from US news sources, blogs, and Twitter),